-Dr. Rosa M. Abrantes-Metz is a managing director at Berkeley Research Group (BRG) based in New York and Miami.
+Dr. Rosa M. Abrantes-Metz is a managing director at BRG based in New York and Miami.
 She has over two decades of experience specializing in antitrust, securities, and financial regulation, including work in consulting and banking, as well as in government.

 Her main areas of specialization are econometrics and statistics, industrial organization, and monetary and financial economics.
 Dr. Abrantes-Metz has a particular expertise involving the intersection between alleged market manipulations and competition issues, including alleged coordinated conduct such as collusion and exchanges of information, as well as the economics of multisided platforms.
 She pioneered the development and application of empirical screens to detect potential collusion, manipulation, and fraud.
 She has used empirical screens to uncover the rigging of LIBOR and other financial benchmarks.
 She has advised multiple agencies across five continents on their adoption of these screens, which are now commonly used worldwide.